Alot vs. A Lot vs. Allot: When to Use Each One (With Examples)

 • She talks a lot when she’s nervous.

-In all of these examples, “a lot” functions like other quantifiers such as “many” or “much.”
+In all these examples, “a lot” works like other quantifiers such as “many” or “much.”

 Important Notes:

 • “A lot” is informal.
-In academic or formal writing, it’s often better to use alternatives like:
+In academic or formal writing, it’s usually better to use words like:

 • Many